Push-up

-The push-up (sometimes called a press-up in British English) is a common calisthenics exercise beginning from the prone position.
-By raising and lowering the body using the arms, push-ups exercise the pectoral muscles, triceps, and anterior deltoids, with ancillary benefits to the rest of the deltoids, serratus anterior, coracobrachialis and the midsection as a whole.
+The push-up (press-up in British English) is a common calisthenics exercise beginning from the prone position.
+By raising and lowering the body using the arms, push-ups exercise the pectoral muscles, triceps, and anterior deltoids, with ancillary benefits to the rest of the deltoids, serratus anterior, coracobrachialis, and the midsection as a whole.
 Push-ups are a basic exercise used in civilian athletic training or physical education and commonly in military physical training.
-They are also a common form of punishment used in the military, school sport, and some martial arts disciplines.
+It is also a common form of punishment used in the military, school sport, and some martial arts disciplines for its humiliating factor (when one fails to do a specified amount) and for its lack of equipment.
+Variations, such as wide-arm and diamond push-ups, target specific muscle groups and provide further challenges.

 Etymology

-The American English term push-up was first used between 1905 and 1910, while the British press-up was first recorded between 1945 and 1950.
+The American English term push-up was first used between 1905 and 1910, while the British press-up was first recorded was 1920.

 Body mass supported during push-ups

-According to the study published in Journal of Strength and Conditioning Research, the test subjects supported with their hands, on average, 69.16% of their body mass in the up position, and 75.04% in the down position during the traditional push-ups.
+According to the study published in The Journal of Strength and Conditioning Research, the test subjects supported with their hands, on average, 69.16% of their body mass in the up position, and 75.04% in the down position during the traditional push-ups.
 In modified push-ups, where knees are used as the pivot point, subjects supported 53.56% and 61.80% of their body mass in up and down positions, respectively.

 Muscles worked

+The primary muscle groups targeted by push-ups include chest, front and medial deltoids, as well as triceps and forearm muscles.
 While the push-up primarily targets the muscles of the chest, arms, and shoulders, support required from other muscles results in a wider range of muscles integrated into the exercise.